datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

   - **Systems** to interaface with external systems
   - **Pipes** to move and transform data
-  - **Datasets** to store data
+  - **Datasets** to store entities
-  - **Entities** that are the actual data stored in datasets
+  - **Entities** to represent objects as data in datasets

-In order to understand how Sesam works, it is important to understand the parts Sesam is made up of.
-There are three central re-occurring concepts in Sesam which you will encounter in your everyday life working with the integration platform: systems, pipes and datasets.
+In order to understand how Sesam works, it is important to understand the parts Sesam is made of.
+There are three central re-occurring concepts in Sesam which you will encounter in your everyday use of the integration platform: systems, pipes and datasets.

 .. figure:: ./media/Architecture_Beginner_Systems_pipes_datasets_A.png
    :align: center